celo-org/docs/blog/12-23-22- how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ## Requirement

 Ensure you install the necessary programming languages before starting on a PC or desktop.
-This allows learning to be easier and more convenient.
+This makes learning easier and more convenient.
 In addition, ensure you download the necessary packages (which will not be fully explained) to ease learning.

 ## Getting started

 According to [SlashData](https://www.developernation.net/developer-reports/dn22), a developer statistics organization, there were over 30 million software developers worldwide in the first quarter of 2022.
 Despite this enormous quantity, there are surprisingly few Web3 developers available.

-There are still less than 20,000 Web3 developers working in the whole space.
+There are still fewer than 20,000 Web3 developers working in the whole space.
 To put this in a better perspective, that's less than the number of developers working for Web2 brands like Meta alone.
 The number only accounts for less than 1% of developers worldwide.

 With a small number of web developers and a growing market, the web3 sector desperately needs skilled programmers like YOU.